iamarbabkhan/docker/README.md

 Its a very minimalistic and lightweight docker images that'll only have runtime environment

 ### Base images vs Distroless Images
--Base images in Docker contain a minimal operating system with essential components.
+- Base images in Docker contain a minimal operating system with essential components.
--Distroless images is more minimalistic by excluding unnecessary tools and libraries, focusing solely on the application and its dependencies
+- Distroless images is more minimalistic by excluding unnecessary tools and libraries, focusing solely on the application and its dependencies.

 ### Docker Volume
 Docker volumes are managed by Docker and stored outside the container filesystem.